ClementNerma/Rave/docs/books/hybrid.md

                   //         "Jack is attacked by John and loses 70 HP!"
 ```

+Conventionally, name of classes must start with an uppercase letter (A to Z), while classes starting with a lowercase letter are the native types (`void`, `string`, `int`...).

 ### Members accessibility

 We just saw two _accessor_ keywords for a class' members: `public` and `private`.
 Public members are public, so anyone can access them, even from the outside of the class.
 This mean we can do this: